Bored-senior-man-resting-head-on-hand

 5. I set scenes

 Scene-setting fires your audience’s imagination.
-It’s an immersive technique that takes them away from where they are now and shows them something using powerful descriptions to create a clear and vivid mental image.
+It’s an immersive technique that takes them away from where they are now, using powerful descriptions to create a clear and vivid mental image.

 That could be something relatable, something new or something transformative.
 Anything that helps to get your message across in a relevant and engaging way.